sumenkovic/usefulRepo/usefulPy/statesQuiz/ReadMe.txt

-!!!!!
-WARNING !!!!!
-When you run the statesQuiz.py it will create a bunch of files in folder where's locates

-Info: Program is used to create file to print european  or us countries quiz.
+Program is used to create exact number of files for printing.